-On February 27, 2023, we announced that we received 510(k) clearance from the FDA for the use of the Renuvion® APR Handpiece for the delivery of radiofrequency energy and/or helium plasma where coagulation/contraction of soft tissue is needed.
+On February 27, 2023, we announced that we received 510(k) clearance from the FDA for the use of the Renuvion APR handpiece for the delivery of radiofrequency energy and/or helium plasma where coagulation/contraction of soft tissue is needed.
 Soft tissue includes subcutaneous tissue.

-On April 28, 2023, we announced that we received 510(k) clearance from the FDA for the use of the Renuvion® APR Handpiece for coagulation of subcutaneous soft tissues following liposuction for aesthetic body contouring.
+On April 28, 2023, we announced that we received 510(k) clearance from the FDA for the use of the Renuvion APR handpiece for coagulation of subcutaneous soft tissues following liposuction for aesthetic body contouring.

-On May 10, 2023, the FDA updated the Safety Communication to inform consumers and healthcare providers about the clearance for the Renuvion® APR handpiece for use under the skin in certain procedures intended to improve the appearance of the skin, including for coagulation of subcutaneous soft tissues following liposuction for aesthetic body contouring.
+On May 10, 2023, the FDA updated the Safety Communication to inform consumers and healthcare providers about the clearance for the Renuvion APR handpiece for coagulation of subcutaneous soft tissues following liposuction.